kljr/SpringboardDDEV/README.md

 * Installs DDEV
 * Downloads Springboard and its vendor dependencies.
-* Allows creation and management of multiple Springboard sites
+* Accelerates creation and management of multiple Springboard sites:
-* Provides shell aliases and functions to quickly navigate the directory hierarchy and perform commandline tasks.
+  * Provides shell aliases and functions to create sites, navigate the directory hierarchy and perform command-line tasks.
   * Creates Drush aliases which match your project folder name:
 `drush @dd-`[`project_folder_name`].
+  * Keeps a fully-built, cached copy of Springboard's develop branch as a base for new site creation.

 ## Useful shell aliases and functions

 The install script creates custom shell commands, drush shell aliases, and bash aliases to ease project management.

-> Directory switching
+* `sbdd-make [projectName]` - create a new Springboard site and start serving the site via DDEV.
 * `sbdd` - Go to the SpringboardDDEV directory.
 * `ddv [project_folder_name/path]` - switch to a project root folder or any path in a project.